-This program is supported in part by a grant from the Brewster Cultural Council, Harwich Cultural Council, and Orleans Cultural Council, Provincetown Cultural Council, Sandwich Cultural Council, Truro Cultural Council, local agencies which are supported by the Massachusetts Cultural Council, a state agency.
+This program is supported in part by a grant from the Brewster Cultural Council, Chatham Cultural Council, Harwich Cultural Council, Orleans Cultural Council, Provincetown Cultural Council, Sandwich Cultural Council, Truro Cultural Council, local agencies which are supported by the Massachusetts Cultural Council, a state agency.

 Our Open Mic Classical Online project is:

 Supported by Mass Cultural Council Cultural Investment Portfolio Projects Program FY21 and FY22, and applied to the FY23.

 Supported by the Mass Cultural Council Cultural Sector Recovery for Organizations Grant FY2023.